Florida Hospital Halts Spread of Airborne Infections Using AerosealAndrew at Aeroseal

 Nemours Children’s Clinic Aeroseal Duct Sealing Project.

-Aerosealing the entire children’s clinic took less than 30 days to complete.
+Sealing the air duct system of the hospital building using Aeroseal took less than 30 days to complete.
 The difference it made to the efficiency of the exhaust system was immediate and obvious.
-With the ductwork effectively sealed from the inside, engineers were able to accurately analyze the system and upgrade it with regulating dampers and other flow-adjusting technologies.
+With the ductwork’s leaks effectively sealed from the inside, engineers were able to accurately analyze the system and upgrade it with regulating dampers and other flow-adjusting technologies.
 Now the building’s exhaust system is optimized at all times.
 The bottom floors are as well ventilated as those on the top.
 Most importantly, the air being exhausted is coming from the rooms and common areas that need it; contaminated air is being removed from the building.
 As an added bonus, the clinic is able to run its exhaust fan at a fraction of the power that was previously needed, saving the clinic substantially on its energy costs.

-“In order for a hospital to be clean, you have to manage the building’s airflow.
-By aerosealing the exhaust shafts we ensured that the right amount of stale and potentially infectious air is being adequately and continually removed from the building.”
+Derrick Rhodes, President, Aeroseal Southeast: “In order for a hospital to be clean, you have to manage the building’s airflow.
+By sealing the exhaust shafts using Aeroseal, we ensured that the right amount of stale and potentially infectious air is being adequately and continually removed from the building.”

 Chuck Boynton, Areas Project Manager, Carrier Corporation: “Exhausting air from a leaky ventilation shaft is like using a straw with holes in it.
 No amount of force is adequate to effectively ventilate the bottom floors of the building.
 Now, after sealing the leaks with Aeroseal, all floors are getting the ventilation they need.
 As a side benefit, we were able to dramatically reduce the speed of the exhaust fan, which has resulted in substantial energy savings for the clinic.
 With the ductwork effectively sealed, we are now able to take additional steps to optimize the entire exhaust system.”